Adri6336/GPT-Assistants-Interlink/README.md

 - **GAI-translator**: Specializes in translating content between English and other languages or vice versa.

-- **GAI-generalist**: A jack-of-all-trades assistant for general inquiries.
+- **GAI-generalist**: A jack-of-all-trades assistant for general inquiries and memory storing.

-- **GAI-engineer/mechanic**: Dedicated to topics concerning devices, machinery, and tools.
+- **GAI-engineer/mechanic**: Dedicated to topics concerning devices, software, machinery, and tools.

 - **GAI-friend**: Offers companionship and casual conversation for users seeking social interaction.